milvus-io/milvus-docs/site/en/about_milvus/overview.md

 ## Scenarios

-The above-mentioned capabilities facilitate the extensive use of Milvus in hundreds of organizations and institutions worldwide in the following scenarios:
+Milvus in hundreds of organizations and institutions worldwide mainly in the following scenarios:

 - Image, video, and audio search.
 - Text search, recommender system, interactive question answering system, and other text search fields.